 Having a cooperative approach in place for when maintenance, repair and inspection work need to occur on a common lateral is beneficial.
 In these circumstances, homeowners are encouraged to use one contractor that is licensed, qualified and knowledgeable about the District's standard specifications for completing lateral repairs across multiple properties.

 The District recommends checking the California Department of Consumer Affairs Contractors State License Board before hiring any contractor.
-For more information about local contractors, please view the District's list here.
+For more information about local contractors, you can view the District's local contractor list here..
 A cooperative approach among property owners in addition to hiring a knowledgeable contractor will ensure all work completed will be compliant with District standards.
 Repairing and replacing outdated common laterals helps sustain public and environmental health by preventing overflows and backups.

 While common laterals are the homeowners' responsibility, the District is always here to talk with you about your sewer lateral and answer any questions you may have.
-Email us at firstname.lastname@example.org or call our main line at 415-259-2949.
+Email Administrative Staff or call our main line at 415-259-2949.
 Our business hours are Monday through Friday, 7:30 a.m. to 4 p.m.
-Calls and emails received after hours calls are answered the next business day.
+Calls and emails received after hours are answered the next business day.
 Emergency calls will be routed to our on-call staff for immediate assistance.